mayoyoJR/mayoyo/readme.md

 # first things first

-once upon a time there was a nasty famine
+once upon a time there was a nasty famine and many people were hungry